What is a Bunion?

 - Nerve damage

 - Delayed healing or healing in the wrong position

 In rare cases, a second surgery may be necessary to correct the problems.

-Patients should follow all instructions given by the Orthopedic surgeon.
-Common post-operative instruction includes:
+Following the surgery, patients should follow all instructions given by the surgeon.
+These include:

 - Keep your dressings dry and leave them in place until your next out-patient appointment.

 - Minimize walking where possible.

 - Elevate the foot to minimize swelling as much as possible for the first 6 weeks.

 - You will have to wear specially designed postoperative shoes to protect the wounds and assist in walking.

 - You may not be able to wear regular shoes for 6 weeks.